matplotlib/CZI_2020-07_mpl/CZI.md

 > Provide a short summary of progress towards the deliverables in your
 > currently funded proposal (maximum of 250 words)

-> 95 words
+> 172 words

 While hiring took longer than expected, since Elliott Sales de Andrade started (mid-mach) we have hit our target of a net reduction of open PRs by 50/quarter, and are making progress on reducing the number of open issues.
-Our initial estimates of the effort per issue closed was [this sentence needs to be completed] to Several mid-sized high-impact projects (documentation, js modernization, and semantic Axes layout) have been merged that would not have happened without this support.
+Our initial estimates of the effort per issue closed was too optimistic.
+Several of the issues closed were mid-sized and high-impact projects (documentation, js modernization, and semantic Axes layout).
 In addition to the above work we have done 2 feature release and 5 bug-fix releases since January 2020.

-We created a discourse to facilitate conversations with users and drafted new code and community contributor onboarding guidelines and (have seen an increase in new contributors?)
+We maintain a discourse forum to facilitate conversations with users and drafted new code and community contributor onboarding guidelines.

-While building the initial prototype, our priority shifted from reviewing the architecture of other libraries to developing the theoretical underpinnings of the new architecture Subsequent iterations have tightly coupled the prototype implementation to the developing architecture to avoid drifting due to immediate technical needs.
-We prioritized structured 2D array like data to ensure we do not break existing functionality.
+While building the initial prototype, our priority shifted from reviewing the architecture of other libraries to developing the theoretical underpinnings of the new architecture.
+Subsequent iterations have tightly coupled the prototype implementation to the developing architecture to avoid drifting due to immediate technical needs.
+We have prioritized structured 2D array-like and tabular data to ensure we do not break existing functionality.

 ## Proposal Purpose